Nigeltve/ImageProcessingAssignment/README.md

 g++ main.cpp -o decoder `pkg-config --cflags --libs opencv`
 ```

 in the CommandLines you will find the the commands I used to test the various programs.

+**NOTE**: the the encoder should be ran first.

 ```
 Part A